arikimolloy/lit-element-styling-solutions/docs/import-external-cssresult/README.md

 **The good**:
 -Consumers can completely style the internals of your shadow DOM
 -Can import the same CSSResult in multiple files so consumer just needs to define one file.
 Can also be a negative if the file becomes too much to maintain easily.
+-Can provide default styles and consumers can easily override them.

 **The bad**:
 -This is a fragile and hacky solution to get around shadow DOM encapsulation